build-up of fluid in the tissues, causing swelling. See also lymphedema.

 a thin, valve-like, cartilage structure at the root of the tongue that covers the glottis (the vocal cord area) when you swallow.
 This keeps food and drink from getting into the windpipe (trachea).

 also called ED or impotence.
-Not being able to have or keep an erection of the penis.
+Not being able to have or keep an erection of the penis adequate for sexual intercourse.

 a special way to speak used by some people after the voice box (larynx) has been removed.
-Air is swallowed and a “belching” type of speech can be produced.
+Air is swallowed to produce a “belching” type of speech.
 New devices, improved surgery, and the use of chemotherapy and radiation therapy instead of surgery have reduced the need to learn esophageal speech.

 a hollow, muscular tube through which food passes from the mouth to the stomach.
 It lies behind the windpipe (trachea) and in front of the spine.

-a hormone found in both men and women, but with higher levels in women.
-Often called the female sex hormone, it is made mostly by the ovaries, and in smaller amounts by the adrenal cortex.
+a hormone found in both men and women, but at higher levels in women.
+Often called the female sex hormone, it is made mostly by the ovaries, and in smaller amounts in fat tissue.
 In girls, estrogen helps to regulate puberty, such as growth of breasts.
 In women, estrogen levels normally cycle on a monthly schedule to regulate menstruation and prepare the body for fertilization and reproduction.
 Estrogen may promote the growth of cancer cells in breast cancer.
 In men, estrogen is sometimes used to treat advanced prostate cancer by countering the action of testosterone.
-See also adrenal gland, estrogen receptor assay, estrogen therapy, hormone, hormone therapy, ovary.
+See also estrogen receptor assay, estrogen therapy, hormone, hormone therapy, ovary.

-a lab test done on a sample of the cancer to see whether estrogen receptors are present.
+a lab test done on a sample of breast cancer cells to see whether they have estrogen receptors.
 The growth of normal breast cells and some breast cancers is stimulated by estrogen.
 Estrogen receptors are molecules that function as a cell’s “welcome mat” for estrogen circulating in the blood.
 Breast cancer cells without these receptors (called estrogen-receptor negative or ER-negative) are unlikely to respond to hormone therapy.
 Estrogen-receptor positive cancers are more likely to respond to hormone therapy.
 See also estrogen, hormone therapy.

-the use of estrogen from other sources after a woman’s ovaries stop making it.
-This type of hormone therapy is used for short periods to relieve symptoms of menopause.
+sometimes called estrogen replacement therapy.
+The use of estrogen from other sources after a woman’s ovaries stop making it.
+This type of hormone therapy is sometimes used for short periods to relieve symptoms of menopause.
 Estrogen alone can raise the risk of endometrial cancer (cancer of the lining of the womb), so a women who still has a uterus (womb) is usually also given progesterone to lower this risk.
-Sometimes called estrogen replacement therapy, it can also increase breast cancer risk in some women.
+It might also increase breast cancer risk slightly in some women.
 See also estrogen, menopausal hormone therapy, menopause, progesterone.

 the cause of a disease.
 There are many possible causes of cancer.
 Research is showing that both genetics (genes passed on from your parents) and lifestyle (including exposures to carcinogens) are major factors in many cancers.
 See also carcinogen, gene.